MythicDrops/MythicDrops/website/docs/socketGems_yml.md

     level: 1
     ## Should the gem be broadcast to the server when found?
     broadcast-on-find: false
+    ## Custom model data to be set on the Socket Gem item.
+    custom-model-data: 0
 # other socket gems down here...
 ```